He (the weaver of common cloth) moves his hand like his (the satin-weaver’s) hand, but there is a good difference between the two of them:1155

 در ثنای او یکی شعری دراز ** بر نبشت و سوی خانه رفت باز

-Without tongue or lip (mutely) that bounty of the king was praising the king and the gifts of honour bestowed by him.1165
+Without tongue or lip (mutely) that bounty of the king and those robes of honour bestowed by the king were praising the king.1165

 بیزبان و لب همان نعمای شاه ** مدح شه میکرد و خلعتهای شاه